-The Virgin America Visa® Signature Card offers up to 15,000 bonus points for new customers, along with perks like no blackout dates, a low introductory rate on balance transfers, and $150 off companion airfares – here we’ll look a little more closely at the card to determine the value of the points offered by this travel rewards credit card, how to redeem points, and what the advantages and drawbacks are with this airline Visa Signature card.
+The offers up to 10,000 bonus points for new customers, along with perks like no blackout dates, and $150 off companion airfares – here we’ll look a little more closely at the card to determine the value of the points offered by this travel rewards credit card, how to redeem points, and what the advantages and drawbacks are with this airline Visa Signature card.

 Virgin’s points are good for redemption through Virgin America’s Elevate frequent flyer program.
-These points can only be used to book travel on Virgin America, Virgin Atlantic, and Virgin Australia – there are no other partner airlines that will allow you to book tickets using Elevate points because Virgin is not a member of one of the big three airline alliances.
+These points can only be used to book travel on Virgin America, Virgin Atlantic, Virgin Australia, Emirates, Hawaiian Airlines, and Singapore Airlines – there are no other partner airlines that will allow you to book tickets using Elevate points because Virgin is not a member of one of the big three airline alliances.

-Where can you fly with 15,000 points?
-We did a search and came up with the following itineraries, flying round-trip, economy class - shown here with their cost in points or in cash:
+Where can you fly with 10,000 points?
+We did a search and came up with the following itineraries, flying one way trip, economy class - shown here with their cost in points or in cash:

 Another important thing to know, particularly if you are flying internationally, is that customers always have to pay taxes on reward travel.
 For domestic flights, this isn’t a big deal – the flights listed above will cost only $5 or $10 in taxes.
-The New York to London flight, however, will cost $650 in taxes.
+The New York to London flight, however, will cost $135 in taxes.
 So depending on how much you’re saving on the flight, it may or may not be worthwhile.
-Depending on your travel dates, your free ticket can be worth $800 – meaning you’re only saving $150 after you pay the $650 in taxes – or it can be worth $1400 – saving you $750 after the $650 tax charge.
+Depending on your travel dates, your free ticket can be worth $800 – meaning you’re saving $665 after you pay the $135 in taxes – or it can be worth $1400 – saving you $1,265 after the $135 tax charge.

 $150 off Companion Fares